dtremblay/c256-tetris/README.md

 * Read and write high score from/to file.

 ## How to Play
+To play the game, you will need either the actual C256 Foenix hardware or the C256 Foenix IDE (available here: https://github.com/Trinity-11/FoenixIDE).

 The game starts in the intro screen.
 Press <space> or joystick 1 <fire> button to start the game.